Diabetes and Blood Sugar Problems

 Also, high blood sugar can make a person feel nauseous and throw up.

-If you experience any of these symptoms, call your doctor.
+If you experience any of these symptoms, call your healthcare provider.
 As part of your care, he or she may recommend one of the following tests.

 Fasting blood sugar test

 This blood test is done after you fast (don’t eat) for at least eight hours.
-Your doctor will tell you how long you need to fast for and how to prepare for the test.
+Your healthcare provider will tell you how long you need to fast for and how to prepare for the test.

 A fasting blood sugar level that is higher than normal but not high enough to be classified as full-blown diabetes is called prediabetes.
 People with prediabetes are at higher risk for heart disease and are five to six times more likely to develop diabetes, so it is a warning that you can take steps to control your blood sugar and prevent prediabetes from progressing.
 Many people with prediabetes will not go on to develop diabetes.